BDC Hamburger Icon

 1. Elicit employee feedback.

-As an employer, you must make sure your employees are being heard.
-Ideally, an employer would engage with a team member well before burnout begins, but the day-to-day workload can sometimes prevent this from happening.
 When burnout does begin to manifest, meet with your employee to get to the heart of the problem.
 Sometimes the solution is apparent, and other times it’s a bit more complicated.
 You’ll never know unless you listen.

 2. Create reasonable workloads.

-When employees are bogged down with an unreasonable amount of work, they may feel that they are always playing catch-up.
-This can cause them to overwork themselves, eventually leading to burnout.
-To avoid this, create fair workloads for each employee so that they are set up for success.
-Have managers monitor employee productivity and performance.
-If they notice an employee’s performance start to slip, that may indicate that the employee is reaching burnout and needs help.
+To avoid this, create fair workloads for each employee so they are set up for success.
+Have managers track staff productivity and performance.
+If they notice an employee’s performance starts to slip, that may indicate the employee is reaching burnout and needs help.

 TipBottom line